Serchinastico/GamesOfLife/README.md

 I'm trying to emulate 3 rival civilizations that will fight for territory

+### WebGL

+I decided to make the calculations more efficient and decided to use WebGL for that.
+With this approach (and after re-learning the basics of GLSL and OpenGL primitives) I created a world of simulations, each testing a different Game of Life configuration (by varying the values to decide if a cell borns or survives).

+Some interesting configurations I liked:

+- b5/s215 - Two groups, horizontals and verticals, fighting for territory
+- b26/s93 - Similar to the above but it has more active battles
+- b209/s51 - Borders are kind of a black mass that surround the cells
+- b209/s240 - Interesting black borders but thicker
+- b113/s85 - It dies slowly but forms patterns in the process that are quite a thing
+- b254/s109 - It's static but the patterns it creates inside are very square-ish and beautiful
+- b224/s181 - Again an static pattern but this time it looks in equilibrium between the dark and clear patterns

 ## Ideas

 - Use blender for better renders